TechPizzaDev/FortressCraftMap/README.md

 - [ ] Ore scan/visualization

 #### Not on Roadmap
-- Special topography rendering based on vertex normals and time of day
+- Special topography rendering/lighting based on vertex normals and time of day

 #
 #### Notes